Current Lab Members

 Undergraduate Students

-Anita Keltcher is a junior at Boston University pursuing a B.A. in Neuroscience and a minor in flute performance.
+Anita Keltcher, Boston University, class of 2025, is pursuing a B.A. in Neuroscience and a minor in flute performance.
 They are currently helping with preprocessing of audio data for further analysis.
 Their hobbies and interests include drawing, reading, classical music, flute, cooking, baking and Kendo which is a Japanese Martial art.
 Anita hopes to pursue an MD/PhD and continue neuroscience research into their professional career.